ARGOeu/argo-accounting/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

+## Unit and Metric type

+The possible values of `unit_type` and `metric_type` are defined in two separate files, `unit_type.conf` and `metric_type.conf` respectively.
+The application reads those files and offers to the clients the available values by the respective GET requests.
+You can set the path to those files by filling in the following attributes in the `application.properties`:
+- `unit.types.file`
+- `metric.types.file`

+Finally, under the folder `/files`, you can find samples of those files.

+## Deploying the Accounting System API

+To deploy the API in a machine :

+- First, you have to set up a mongo database (We are currently using `4.0.28`, but other versions may be compatible)
+- Second, you have to put the `unit_type.conf` and `metric_type.conf` in the machine filesystem
+- Third, there must be an _über-jar_ version of the API on this machine

+Before running the _über-jar_, you have to export the following variables:

+- export `QUARKUS_MONGODB_CONNECTION_STRING=mongodb://{host}:{port}`
+- export `UNIT_TYPES_FILE={filesystem path to unit_type.conf}`
+- export `METRIC_TYPES_FILE={filesystem path to metric_type.conf}`

+Once the variables above have been exported, you should execute the following command:
+`java -jar *-runner.jar`

 ## Expose OpenAPI Specifications

 Once the application is started, you can make a request to the `/open-api` endpoint: